 As early January 2021, this is what the CDC was showing for St Barths:

 - Level 3: High Level of COVID-19 in Saint Barthelemy

 - Travelers should avoid all nonessential travel to Saint Barthelemy.

 - Travelers at increased risk for severe illness from COVID-19 should avoid all travel to Saint Barthelemy.

 - All air passengers coming to the United States above 2 years old, including U.S. citizens, are required to have a negative PCR or antigen COVID-19 test taken within 3 days or documentation of recovery from COVID-19 before they board a flight to the United States.

 Is St Barts on the quarantine list?

-- UK travellers: No, St Barths is not on the quarantine list.
-The United Kingdom has put St Barths on its travel corridor list: You do not need to self-isolate if you’re travelling to England from Saint Barthélemy.
+- UK travelers: Yes, St Barths is on the quarantine list, as all travel corridors to and from the UK were shut down on January 18, 2021.
+The United Kingdom has removed St Barths from its travel corridor list: You need to self-isolate if you’re traveling to England from Saint Barthélemy.